For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 If I can beat myself in certain categories, then the money ends up in my slush fund.
 My slush fund is currently being saved for new couches, carpet cleaning and professional deep cleaning of my house as soon as our last pet is gone (two weeks from now).
 I’m seriously so excited.

-Budgeting is more than just the numbers.
+Budgeting is more than just the numbers on a paper.

 For help on budgeting here are a couple of additional resources: